Article Translations: (Spanish)

 In general, kids can go back to noncontact sports (such as running or swimming) in about 6 weeks and contact sports (such as football, lacrosse, and hockey) in 8–12 weeks.

 Most broken collarbones heal quickly and completely.
-Within a few months, your child should be able to do everything he or she did before the injury.
+Within a few months, kids usually can do everything they did before the injury.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.